bromanz/Portfolio/Descriptions/AccelConeTracing/AccelConeTracing.md

-# Acceleration Structures for Cone Tracing
+# Performance Evaluation of Acceleration Structures for Cone Tracing Traversal
 ## Summary
 This paper focuses on the technical question of how to apply acceleration structures used for polygonal scenes from ray to cone tracing.
 We examine cone traversal performance for k-d trees and bounding volume hierarchies.
 Our results demonstrate which accelerator to prefer for cone tracing given corresponding apertures, and provide an estimation when cones of varying sizes could replace a specified number of ray samples with the same traversal performance but without subsampling.